mikejw/elib-acl/docs/getting-started.md

 Secure admin module with admin role
 ---
-We need to tell the user service to secure `application/admin/admin.php` with the admin role.
+We need to tell the user service to secure `application/admin/admin.php` (routes under `/admin`) with the admin role.
 This is achieved by overwriting with:

     <?php
     namespace Empathy\MVC\Controller;